 If the program is cancelled by Spring Arbor University, the fee is refundable or transferable to another CCS program, provided there is an opening on another program.
 A portion of the study abroad fee is also refundable if a student is on the waiting list for a program and is not allowed to officially enroll on that program.

-If SAU cancels a program due to low enrollment or due to a U.S. State Department Travel Warning or safety concerns, the CCS office will contact you by phone and/or email.
+If SAU cancels a program due to low enrollment or due to a U.S. State Department Travel Advisory or safety concerns, the CCS office will contact you by phone and/or email.
 (Airline fees are generally nonrefundable.
 Students should consider purchasing travel cancellation insurance.
 SAU will attempt to recover and refund monies paid by students.
 If students enroll on another open CCS program the study abroad fee is transferrable to the new program.)